 How to Protect Yourself from Medicare Fraud and Abuse

 So, how can you help combat Medicare fraud or abuse and protect yourself from it?
 The first step to stopping Medicare fraud is trying to prevent it.
 While you can’t stop certain types of Medicare fraud or abuse, like if Medicare were to be charged for a service you didn’t receive, you can protect yourself from one type.
-This is identity theft-related Medicare fraud, like if your Medicare card is stolen and somebody uses it to receive coverage (medical identity theft).
-Medicare is taking steps to help protect your identity with the new Medicare cards, but you should also do your part to prevent and help catch identity theft.
+This is identity theft-related Medicare fraud, like if your Medicare insurance card is stolen and somebody uses it to receive coverage (medical identity theft).
+Medicare is taking steps to help protect your identity with the new Medicare insurance cards, but you should also do your part to prevent and help catch identity theft.

 The first step to stopping Medicare fraud is trying to prevent it.

 Even if you do everything you can to prevent Medicare fraud and abuse, it can still happen.
 This makes it important to continually be on the lookout for signs of it.
 The best way to watch for fraud and abuse is to monitor reports and notices sent to you by CMS and your Medicare insurance plan (if you have a Medicare Advantage, Part D, or Medicare Supplement plan).
 For Original Medicare, you’ll receive a Medicare Summary Notice (MSN) every three months.
 For a privately managed plan, you’ll receive an Explanation of Benefits (EoB) after getting covered services or items.
 In both cases, an MSN and an EoB breaks down the services you received, what was paid by Medicare or the plan, and how much you owe.
 Watch them for any suspicious activity or charges.

 What to Do If You Suspect Medicare Fraud or Abuse